ajvn/kubernetes-localhost/README.md

 # kubernetes-localhost
+## This branch is still in progress, once NFS persistent storage is ready, it will be merged with master.
 [![asciicast](https://asciinema.org/a/352272.svg)](https://asciinema.org/a/352272?autoplay=1&speed=5)
-Deploys Kubernetes with loadbalancer & dashboard on local machine using Vagrant.
+Deploys Kubernetes with loadbalancer, dashboard & persistent storage on local machine using Vagrant.

-By default you get 1 master, 2 working nodes, loadbalancer, and deployed dashboard.
+By default you get 1 master, 2 working nodes, NFS server, loadbalancer, and deployed dashboard.

 Version of deployed Kubernetes cluster is 1.18, version of Ubuntu VirtualBox image is 18.04.

+Persistent volume of 5GB, and 1GB persistent volume claim are provided automatically.
+For examples on how to use/create your own pv/pvc, check `manifests` directory.

 For bare-metal loadbalancing purposes [MetalLB](https://metallb.universe.tf/) is used.